 To protect your privacy, your data and blood samples will be coded.
 Your name and any other information that could directly identify you are omitted.
 The data can only be traced back to you with the key to the code.
-The key to the code will be stored safely at the research location as well as with a so-called trusted third party (TTP), which only has access to the key of the code, not to the research data themselves.
-A TTP is an independent party that links documents but has no access to the research data.
+The key to the code will be stored safely at the research location.
 The data themselves are stored in RoQua, a data system of the University Medical Center Groningen, where the codes that can be traced back directly to an individual have been removed.
 Only researchers who have been given the explicit consent of the lead researchers of the MOPHAR study have access to the stored data.
 The data and blood samples that are sent to the laboratory can only be identified with a code, they are not linked to your name or other data with which you can be identified.
 Nor can the data be traced back to you in reports and publications about the study.